jakehamilton/leverage/packages/core/README.md

 -   `useConfig`
 -   `useDependencies`
+-   `useEvent`
+-   `useHooks`
 -   `useInstallEffect`
 -   `useIs`
 -   `useKeyRef`
--   `useSignal`
 -   `useType`
+-   `useUnit`

 In order to successfully initialize, a Unit's `init` function _must_ configure the `config.is` and `config.type` properties using `useConfig`, `useIs`, or `useType`.

 #### Installed

 Once all dependencies for a Unit are satisfied, a unit will be `installed` by Leverage.
 During this phase, any install effects created with `useInstallEffect` are run.
+Future `useInstallEffect` calls will fire immediately.
 Additionally, plugins are passed components of the same type.
 During this phase, a Unit can use the following hooks:

 -   `useConfig`
 -   `useDependencies`
 -   `useEffect`
+-   `useEvent`
+-   `useHooks`
+-   `useInstallEffect`
 -   `useIs`
 -   `useKeyRef`
 -   `usePlugin`
 -   `useRef`
 -   `useService`
--   `useSignal`
 -   `useState`
 -   `useType`
+-   `useUnit`

 However, an install effect created with `useInstallEffect` is limited to the following hooks:

 -   `useConfig`
 -   `useDependencies`
+-   `useEvent`
+-   `useHooks`
 -   `useIs`
 -   `useKeyRef`
 -   `usePlugin`
 -   `useService`
--   `useSignal`
 -   `useType`
+-   `useUnit`

 ### Hooks